matrix-org/matrix-spec-proposals/meta/documentation_style.rst

 Documentation Style
 ===================

-A brief single sentence to describe what this file contains; in this case a description of the style to write documentation in.
+Each document should begin with aa brief single sentence to describe what this file contains; in this case a description of the style to write documentation in.

 Format
 ------